The committee's discussion

 The committee noted stakeholder comments about the importance of testing in prisons.
 Little evidence was identified on the effectiveness of interventions to provide HIV testing in custodial settings, although 2 studies looked at the timing of HIV tests in prisons [ES14].
 Despite the lack of evidence, the committee agreed that prisons were a high-prevalence environment for HIV and other blood-borne viruses and that health services in prisons would be expected to recommend testing to people in line with the approach used in GP surgeries.
 It was also clear that the committee had a duty to promote equality through its guidelines, and a recommendation for people in prison would support this.

 The committee saw evidence to suggest that uptake of HIV testing was higher if tests were offered within 24 hours of reception into prison [ES14].
-It was aware of national guidance from Public Health England on improving testing rates for blood-borne viruses in prisons and other secure settings, which indicates that testing should happen within 72 hours of reception, and inferred that, if combined with other tests for blood-borne viruses, HIV testing would have a lower cost impact.
+It was aware of the national guidance in Public Health England's improving testing rates for blood-borne viruses in prisons and other secure settings, which indicates that testing should happen within 72 hours of reception, and inferred that, if combined with other tests for blood-borne viruses, HIV testing would have a lower cost impact.
 It was mindful that there is a NICE guideline on physical health of people in prison.
 On balance, it felt that the evidence was strong enough to recommend that HIV testing should be recommended at prison reception.

 The committee discussed the range of settings where HIV testing could be offered, especially less invasive tests.
 It noted the importance of offering testing to people in places they would normally go, but was also aware that there could be a potential stigma associated with this (for example, because they might not want to be seen by other members of their community).
 The committee discussed faith settings as an example of a setting where HIV testing could be offered.
 However, it acknowledged that not all faith settings would be appropriate or faith groups willing to participate.